Nature Champions: Flame Shell

 <

-Flame shells grow to 2.5-4cm across but their beds can contain over 100 million individuals over 75 hectares.
+Flame shells grow to 2.5-4cm across but their beds can contain over 100 million individual flame shells, covering over 75 hectares.
 They favour relatively shallow water with a moderate or strong current.

 Action Needed